Introduction to dashboards

 If you want to learn more about dashboards, views, and cards, take a look at these topics:

-- Take a look at the introduction to dashboards and learn about multiple dashboards.
+- Take a look at the introduction to dashboards and learn about dashboard types.

 - Learn more about view types